HolyNamesAcademy/WebServerTemplate/README.md

 1. Click on to File > New > Project from Version Control.

 2. Paste in the link to your GitHub repository.
-In the case of this WebServerTemplate repo, the link is https://github.com/HolyNamesAcademy/WebServerTemplate.git, but you should use the link from your forked repo.
 Click "Clone".
 If it asks you to chose between Gradle and Eclipse, choose Gradle.

 3. If you see a toast notification in the bottom right about Gradle ("IntelliJ IDEA found a Gradle build script"), select "Import Gradle project".